gerryatsxf/gerryatsxf.github.io/_projects/projectSolarEnergy.md

 description: Solar resources data analysis for electricity generation forecasts.
 ---

-### It's purpose is forecasting electric energy generation by photovoltaic panels.
+### Helps forecast electric energy generation by photovoltaic panels.

 Collection of [Jupyter notebooks](https://github.com/gerryatsxf/disponibilidad-recurso-energetico) that contain the reasoning and observations of the physical model used to estimate the available energy resource in solar radiation.
 The repository provides a thorough analysis of solar power generation with an emphasis on calculating the available solar energy resource based on provided solar irradiance data.